 Since we’re using whole chile peppers, it’ll be necessary to rehydrate them, blend them together with the other ingredients, and make a liquid marinade.

-I understand that the soy sauce in the marinade isn’t a traditional Mexican flavor (this is a Tex-Mex website anyway), but I believe that soy sauce is a perfect component for a beef marinade.
+I understand that the soy sauce in the marinade isn’t a traditional Mexican flavor (everything doesn’t have to be traditional), but I believe that soy sauce is a perfect component for a beef marinade.
 The glutamates in the soy sauce enhance the skirt steak’s flavor, making it taste more “beefy.”

 The lime juice functions as a tenderizer, so be careful not to marinate for too long.
 The acid in the juice can actually over-tenderize the meat and make it feel mushy in your mouth.